-Students assigned to UF Health Shands Hospital must purchase and wear a pair of approved safety shoes.
+Students assigned to UF Health Shands Hospital for Food Systems Management rotation must purchase and wear a pair of approved safety shoes.
 (Instructor will provide purchasing details.)
-Note: Regardless of the site to which you are assigned, all students need to wear non-slip shoes.
+Note: Regardless of the site to which you are assigned, all students need to wear non-slip shoes during their Food Systems Management rotation; however, only UF Health Shands Hospital requires approved safety shoes.)